Alignment vs. Drift: The Gentle Practice of Staying True

 The Friday Afternoon Review

-For Jordon and Brianne, these check-ins revealed a pattern: We were most aligned when focusing on inner work before outer expression.
+For Brianne and I, these check-ins revealed a pattern: We were most aligned when focusing on inner work before outer expression.
 Most scattered when trying to be “professional” in ways that weren’t ours.

 The 30/90/180-Day Alignment Cycles